All About Real Estate Reality Shows

 It’s these two sides of the real estate coin that seem to be pulling people toward these shows.
 However, Realtor.com chief economist Jonathan Smoke asserts that this trend has a negative edge to it.

 “On the one hand, they…make homeownership look attainable in (inspiring) and practical ways,” Smoke said.
 “However, the reality-show format also cuts out a lot of detail and can therefore be misleading in many important ways.”

 Enter so many shows that make the path to homeownership appear more star-strewn and fantastic than it might otherwise seem.
+Buying a house without seeing it first, living in perfectly clean tiny homes and houses placed in picture perfect locations.
 Question is, how accurate is this?

 If it comes from Hollywood, you can probably assume that there’s a bit more glitz than accuracy.
 That said, you can learn from these shows — you just have to cherry-pick the information.